elunna/nerfhack-changelog/README.md

   * Artifact wish #2: 1 in 2 chance of success (50%)
   * Artifact wish #3: 1 in 3 chance of success (33%)
   * And so on.

+**How wishes have been suppressed:**
+* Wishes from thrones are much more rare.
+The chance of getting a wish from sitting on a throne is now about 1.5%.
+Whenever a player hits the 1 in 13 chance to get a wish and they don't, they lose 1 point of Luck (this roughly translates to a 6% chance of losing luck anytime you sit on a throne).
+Once the player is granted a wish from a throne, the throne is guaranteed to disappear (from EvilHack with adjustments).
+* Diluted smoky potions no longer can spawn djinnis
+* The odds for fountain wishes has been inverted: they are more likely *the deeper* you are instead of the closer you are to the dungeon entry.
+* The lighting shops in Minetown no longer can offer magic lamps, instead they offer magic candles (which are not capable of granting wishes)

+**There are a few new sources of wishes:**
+* Using the Deck of Fate can result in a wish if you draw The World card.
+The deck is then used up.
+* If you zap a wand of wonder and trigger the wishing effect (and pass a 1 in 100 roll), you can get a wish.
+The odds of getting a wish on any given zap are (1/28) * (1/100) for 1 in 2800 per zap.

 ### Genocide has been nerfed and renamed to Exile
 * A renaming was in order because genocide was heavily nerfed and functions differently from vanilla NetHack.